TickingClock1992/RIdeogram/README.md

 ![image](https://github.com/TickingClock1992/RIdeogram/blob/master/images/example3.jpg)

-We can also map the overlaid heatmap and track labels in chromosomes at the same time.
+We can also map the overlaid heatmap and track labels on the chromosome idiograms at the same time.
 ```
 ideogram(karyotype = human_karyotype, overlaid = gene_density, label = Random_RNAs_500)
 convertSVG("chromosome.svg")